CalebPaul/forum-js2/README.md

 ## Specifications
 * On site load:
+    - Site displays list of questions.
+    - Site displays the username of the user that posted the question.
-    - Site displays a template.
+    - Site displays a button which allows user to add a new question.
-    - Displayed template can be edited by editing.

-* When user selects 'edit':
+* When user clicks a question:
+    - These details about the question can be viewed:
+      * Question title.
+      * Question text.
+      * Question author.
+      * Question's date posted.

+    - These details about the answer/reply can be viewed:
+      * Answer text.
+      * Answer author.
+      * Answer's date posted.

+    - The question can be updated, or deleted.
-    - Template can be edited.
+    - The answer's/replies can be or deleted.

 ## Support and contact details